Experts back call for introduction of tax exemption repository

-Sharing thoughts at a stakeholder roundtable discussion on the 2021 tax exemptions bill organized by concerned Civil Society Organisations (CSOs) – including the Ghana Anti-Corruption Coalition (GACC), Tax Justice Coalition and the Parliamentary Network Africa – consultant to the partnership, Vitus Adaboo Azeem, argued that such a move would not only provide relevant data required for nation-building but also engender transparency in government revenue.
+Sharing thoughts at a stakeholder roundtable discussion on the 2021 tax exemptions bill organised by concerned Civil Society Organisations (CSOs) – including the Ghana Anti-Corruption Coalition (GACC), Tax Justice Coalition and the Parliamentary Network Africa – consultant to the partnership, Vitus Adaboo Azeem, argued that such a move would not only provide relevant data required for nation-building, but also engender transparency in government revenue.

 “One of the basic things we need is a proper database; we need to record all these exemptions so that it will be easy to conduct a proper cost and benefit analysis.
 It is for this reason that we need to streamline all exemptions so we do not have scenarios wherein one ministry or other grants exemptions without the knowledge and approval of the Ministry of Finance,” he said.